Our CPD Training Workshops

 For the purposes of training and research, we are collaborating with Tom Stoneham (a philosophy professor) and several researchers at the University of York.
 Tom has developed a Cultural–Social Model of dreams, which provides an alternative theoretical foundation for working with dreams and nightmares.
 The theory postulates that our dream content is largely determined by external social and cultural factors whereas most theories heavily rely on internal psychological processes.

-Adult Survivors of Childhood Trauma
+Stage 2 - Adult Survivors of Childhood Trauma

 It is necessary to attend Complex trauma work (Stage 1)- the 1st phase of trauma recovery course before signing up for this one.